Planning a route

 To calculate a route from A to B, you need to provide route planning criteria.
 Route planning criteria are provided using the RoutePlanningOptions

 class.
-You can take advantage of the named parameters in Kotlin to choose the properties that you need.
+You can take advantage of named parameters in Kotlin to choose the properties that you need.
 The only required parameter is an itinerary

 1val amsterdam = GeoPoint(52.377956, 4.897070)2val rotterdam = GeoPoint(51.926517, 4.462456)3val routePlanningOptions = RoutePlanningOptions(4 itinerary = Itinerary(origin = amsterdam, destination = rotterdam),5 costModel = CostModel(routeType = RouteType.Efficient),6 vehicle = Vehicle.Truck(),7 alternativeRoutesOptions = AlternativeRoutesOptions(maxAlternatives = 2),8)